rinsed-org/rb-snowflake-client/README.md

-  "snowflake-account",                                  # typically your subdomain "snowflake-user",                                     # Your snowflake user "some_warehouse",                                     # The name of your warehouse to use by default
+  "snowflake-account",                                  # typically your subdomain "snowflake-user",                                     # Your snowflake user "some_warehouse",                                     # The name of your warehouse to use by default "some_database",                                      # The name of the database in the context of which the queries will run
   max_connections: 12,                                  # Config options can be passed in
   connection_timeout: 45,                               # See below for the full set of options )